Storage and Learning phase transitions in the Random-Features Hopfield Model

 and coefficients $\kappa_{0} =\int Dz\,\sigma(z)$, $\kappa_{1} =\int Dz\,z\sigma(z)$, $\kappa_{2} =\int Dz\,\sigma^{2}(z)$, $\kappa_{*}^{2} =\kappa_{2}-\kappa_{1}^{2}-\kappa_{0}^{2}$.
 This calculation goes under the name of Gaussian Equivalence Theorem (GET) and it has been developed in \cite{mei2022generalization, gerace2020generalisation, goldt2022gaussian, goldt2020modeling, hu2022universality,Baldassi2022Learning} and applied in cases with zero mean.
 The replicated partition function now reads

 where $\left\langle ...\right\rangle $ represents the average over the remaining quenched disorder $f$ and $c_{1}=\{c_{\nu1}\}^P_{\nu=1}$.

 We solve this model in the replica-symmetric (RS) ansatz.
-For the complete derivation see the appendix (section \ref{sec:fac_ret_full_calc}).
-At the end of the long but straightforward calculation we end up with a free energy $f^\mathrm{RS}$ that depends on eight order parameters: the factor magnetization $\mu$, the overlap between different replicas $q$, the diagonal and off-diagonal parts of $p^{ab}$ and their four conjugate parameters $\hat{\mu}$, $\hat{q}$, $\hat{p}_\text{d}$, $\hat{p}$.
+For the complete derivation see Appendix \ref{sec:fac_ret_full_calc}.
+At the end of the long but straightforward calculation we end up with a free energy $f^\mathrm{RS}$ that depends on eight order parameters: the feature magnetization $\mu$, the overlap between different replicas $q$, the diagonal and off-diagonal parts of $p^{ab}$ and their four conjugate parameters $\hat{\mu}$, $\hat{q}$, $\hat{p}_\text{d}$, $\hat{p}$.
 Given the control parameters $\beta$, $\alpha$ and $\alpha_D$, we obtain the physical value of the order parameters by extremizing the free energy:

 Deriving $f^\mathrm{RS}$ with respect to the order parameters we obtain a set of eight equations that must be solved together (the so-called \emph{saddle-point equations}).
-We write here only three of them, leaving the rest to the appendix (see eq.~\eqref{eq:fac_saddle_point_eq}):
+We write here only two of them, leaving the rest to the appendix (see eq.~\eqref{eq:fac_saddle_point_eq}):

-where $Dz=dz\,e^{-z^2/2}/\sqrt{2\pi}$ is a compact notation for Gaussians integration measures.
-We can observe that the first two of these equations resemble closely the ones for $q$ and $m$ for the SHM (see \cite{amit1987statistical}): now $f$ has the role of the retrieved pattern and $\mu$ has the role of the magnetization.
-The major difference is that in our case the equation for the conjugate $\hat{q}$ is more complicated and depends on the rest of the order parameters.
-A minor difference is that inside the integrals of the first two equation, $\hat{\mu}$ appears instead of $\mu$.
+where $z\sim \mathcal{N}(0,1)$ and $f\sim \text{Unif}(\{-1,+1\})$.
+We can observe that these equations resemble closely the ones for $q$ and $m$ in the SHM (see \cite{amit1987statistical}): now $f$ has the role of the retrieved pattern and $\mu$ has the role of the magnetization.
+The major difference is that in our case the equation for the conjugate $\hat{q}$, reported in the Appendix eq.~\eqref{eq:fac_saddle_point_eq}, is more complicated and depends on the rest of the order parameters.
+A minor difference is that inside the integrals of the first two equations, $\hat{\mu}$ appears instead of $\mu$.